Deferred Action for Childhood Arrivals (DACA)

 History of DACA

-Since Donald Trump became president of the U.S., DACA has been consistently under assault.
+When Donald Trump became president of the U.S. in 2017, DACA began to come under fire.
 After a number of Federal Court battles, it was determined that USCIS would no longer accept initial DACA applications.
 Rather, it would only accept renewals of DACA requests from individuals who had previously been granted DACA.
 Later, all DACA applications (both initial and renewal) were set to be terminated completely as the Trump administration set out to phase out DACA.

 Current State of DACA